 I don’t swim as much as I did when I was raising my children, so I was able to get by with the same two suits for several years.
 Last year I did finally purchase a new suit and it was almost identical to the two I’d worn before.
 I think that’s because once I find what works for my body type, I tend to stick with it.
+This year I purchased a very comfortable and functional as well as beautiful La Blanca one-piece suit.
+It also comes in other colors here.

 And that is indeed a good way to approach swimsuit shopping.
 Trending styles may be a consideration, but body shape and proportions definitely should rule your ultimate decision about swimwear.
 Additionally, I know many of my readers probably swim for exercise.
 So we want to find suits that work for our bodies, our age and our unique performance needs.